Samyak2/Keep-Colab-Alive/README.md

 # Keep Colab Alive

-A selenium script to keep colab sessions running for longer and automate it (to some extent)
+A selenium script to keep Google Colaboratory sessions running for longer and automate it (to some extent).

 ## Features

  - Keeps clicking on status indicator to keep colab alive
  - Executes given cells if not already running

+## Requirements

+ - Python 3 (testing with 3.7.5, should work with other python 3 versions)
+ - selenium (see requirements.txt for version)
+ - Firefox web browser

 ## Usage